kaizin-digital/bot-machine/docs/guides/03-core-concepts/05-business-logic.md

 ### Defining a Command

-You define a Command using the `createCommand` factory function, which also requires Zod schemas for `input` and `output`.
+You define a Command using the `createCommand` factory function, which also requires a `name` and Zod schemas for `input` and `output`.

 ```typescript
 import { createCommand } from '@bot-machine/core';